COMBIN in Excel

 - Arguments that contain decimal values are truncated to integers.

-- If the supplied number is non-numeric value then COMBIN function will return the #VALUE!
+- If the supplied number is a non-numeric value, then the COMBIN function will return the #VALUE!
 Error.

-- If the supplied number_chosen is non-numeric value then COMBIN function will return the #VALUE!
+- If the supplied number_chosen is a non-numeric value, then the COMBIN function will return the #VALUE!
 Error.